Darrell Hazell: 2013

 On December 5, 2012, Hazell was announced as the 35th head coach in Purdue University's history.
 Hazell's contract with Purdue was for 6 years and $12 million.
 In Hazell's first career game at Purdue, the Boilermakers lost 7–42 to the Cincinnati Bearcats.
 The following week against Indiana State, Hazell won his first game at Purdue 20–14.
 After the Boilermakers started 1–3, and Rob Henry continuing to struggle in the team's 4th game, Danny Etling was thrust into a game with Purdue trailing 27–10 to Northern Illinois.
 Etling finished the game with 241 yards passing while throwing two touchdowns and two interceptions.
 During the ensuing week, Etling was named the starter for the Boilermakers.
 With Etling at quarterback, Hazell showed he was playing the 2013 season to gain experience for younger players.
 The Boilermakers finished the 2013 season with a 56–36 loss to the Indiana Hoosiers.
-1–11 record was one of the worst seasons in Purdue history.
+Their 1–11 record was one of the worst seasons in Purdue history.